TykTechnologies/tyk-operator/docs/api_definitions.md

 Note, the source of truth for the API definition is now the CRD, meaning it will override any differences in your existing API definition.

 Any keys, policies and analytics linked to this API will continue to operate the same.
+This is great for idempotency.

+### Idempotency

+Because of the ability to declaretively define the `api_id`, this gives us the ability to preserve Keys that are tied to APIs or policiies which are tied to APIs.

+Read the [policy section on idempotency](./policies.md#idempotency) for more information.